nuuuwan/news_lk3_data/README.md

 *2024-04-23 06:54:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Two-killed-in-police-shooting-at-Moragahahena/108-281198) · `en`

-Two persons have died after police fired at a three-wheeler that was driving in defiance of orders to halt at Millawa in Moragahahena.
+Kalutara, April 23 (Daily Mirror) - Two persons have died after police fired at a three-wheeler that was driving in defiance of orders to halt at Millawa in Moragahahena.

+Police said that when the police signaled for the three-wheeler to stop near the Meegoda - Delketiya junction, the driver slowed down the vehicle and individuals inside opened fire at the police before fleeing towards Moragahahena.

+Accordingly, the Moragahahena Police were informed of the shooting incident and a team of officers from the Colombo South Crimes Division, who happened to be at Moragahahena Police Station for a separate inquiry, endeavored to intercept the fleeing three-wheeler.

+Despite repeated orders to stop, the three-wheeler persisted in its attempt to escape and proceeded towards Moragahahena.

-Police said the shooting took place near the Moragahahena tyre factory.
+Police then opened fire at the three-wheeler near the Moragahahena tyre factory.

 They said another person who was inside the three-wheeler at the time of the shooting had fled.

-◼️
+...

 [Data](articles/c35b2a3c.json)